Frontify/arcade-tokens/README.md

 **How to use Alias tokens**

-Check our explainer video [here](https://weare.frontify.com/document/1269#/alias-tokens/how-to-use-alias-tokens) on Fondue Docs.
+Please, check our explainer video [here](https://weare.frontify.com/document/1269#/alias-tokens/how-to-use-alias-tokens) on Fondue Docs.